 There are a variety of ways an employer can facilitate his or her workforce’s appreciation for a specific culture or language.

 Hold or Attend Events that Celebrate a Culture

 Human Resources representatives or team leaders may want to organize weekend or after-hours social events that involve attendance at cultural fairs or festivals.
 At these events, employees can enjoy the festivities or even initiate personal relationships with speakers of the target language.
 This is a fun activity for everyone involved and helps build integrative motivation.
 Another option is to host culturally themed lunches or events in the office.

 Instrumental motivation is important as well, and the most obvious way to facilitate it is through corporate incentives.
 These could range from simple cash prizes to expedited career advancement for employees who demonstrate a certain level of proficiency in the target language.
 A good place to start (especially if an employer’s staff consists largely of millennials) is by offering positive feedback or verbal encouragement.

 Provide Active Facilitation

 Many employers choose to subsidize or pay for language instruction, and/or hold classes on office premises during office hours.
 Investing in such measures facilitates both integrative and instrumental motivation.

 Whether language training is optional or mandatory for employees, sufficient motivation ensures much better results.
-Second language acquisition by employees takes time and resources, but with a little thought and planning, employers can help increase employee motivation and consequently see an improved ROI on their employee development program.
+Second language acquisition by employees takes time and resources, but with a little thought and planning and a perfect training management system, employers can help increase employee motivation and consequently see an improved ROI on their employee development program.

 Photo credit: Rawpixel.com / Shutterstock, Inc.